 One big commonality between C20 Pro and EP2 Pro is that both have a folding frame.
 Also, both bikes have 20″ fat tires.
 However, the tires of EP-2 are 1 inch wider.

 C20 has a better acceleration thanks to the lower weight.
 On the other hand, EP-2 has a more powerful motor and hence the higher top speed.

 The biggest advantage of the new C20 Pro is its much better range.
 I also like that C20 Pro is much more lightweight.

-However, Engwe EP-2 Pro has much more accessories.
-C20 Pro doesn’t have fenders, a rear rack, and rear light.
+However, Engwe EP-2 Pro has many more accessories.
+The C20 Pro doesn’t have a rear rack and rear light.